btschwartz12/personal-website/docs/DEPLOY.md

 This tutorial will guide you through the process of deploying a Flask app on an Ubuntu machine using WSGI.

+This has been adapted from a [tutorial](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-20-04) by [Digital Ocean](https://www.digitalocean.com/).

 ## Prerequisites

 Before you begin, make sure you have the following: